kalepail/stellar-quest-bounties/bounties/level-1/claimable_balances_account_viewer.md

 | 1000 XLM | 500 XLM | Competitive |

 ## Description
-The stellar account viewer is a great tool that allows you to see how many XLM you own, the transactions you received and the option to send payments.
+The [Stellar Account Viewer](https://accountviewer.stellar.org/) is a great tool that allows you to see how many XLM you own, the transactions you received and the option to send payments.
+Best of all, it's Open Source and anyone can send changes.
+You can find it on [GitHub](https://github.com/stellar/account-viewer-v2)

 ### What is this task?
 Your goal is to create a new section of the account viewer designated to Claimable Balances.